-With the help of ropes, I mounted myself vertically though the upper hollow.
+With the help of ropes, I mounted myself vertically through the upper hollow.
 I wouldn’t say it’s a walk in the park but it was manageable.
 I was super impressed when I saw a Taiwanese grandpa making the hike.
 He even offered to help us with couple shots!

 By the time I reached the summit, it was 11am.
-That’s 80 minutes of mostly vertical climb and so I’d to take some obligatory summit photos.
+That’s 80 minutes of a mostly vertical climb and so I’d to take some obligatory summit photos.
 It didn’t turn out pretty because I was frowning under the sun’s direct glare – frown lines and all for all to see.

 The summit being at the tip of the teapot lid was on a small, uneven and precarious rock surface.
 There isn’t sufficient space to move around to get a full body shot.
 I touched the boulder for an added sense of false security.

 What took us 80 minutes to climb took just one-third of the time to descend.
 After 25 minutes, we were back to the parking area.
 The first thing we did was to buy a few more bottles of mineral water.
 I was so thankful that their mineral water was so icy cold.
 It was a great way to bring down our body temperature.

 Location of Teapot Mountain